lsmoura/mongodb-rest/README.md

 The following are optional:

 * usersCollection - The auth database collection where users are stored.
-* tokensCollectionName - The auth database collection where tokens are stored.
+* tokensCollection - The auth database collection where tokens are stored.
 * universalAuthToken - Specifies a token that can be used for universal authorization.
 * tokenExpirationTimeHours - Specifies the timeout in hours before tokens must be renewed by 'login'.